 In May 2020 the BLM reported to Congress that it will take two decades and cost more than $1 billion over the first six years alone to slash wild horse populations to sustainable levels necessary to protect U.S. rangeland.

-On August 11, 2020, the Apache-Sitgreaves National Forest’s Black Mesa Ranger District issued a decision notice for the Heber Grazing Allotment, where a wild horse herd is found, to significantly increase the intensity of cattle grazing in the area by building new range improvements.
+On November 9, 2020, the Apache-Sitgreaves National Forest’s Black Mesa Ranger District issued a final environmental assessment (EA) and decision notice for the Heber Grazing Allotment, where a wild horse herd is found.
+The approved livestock management plan included new range improvements and vegetative manipulations to significantly increase the intensity of cattle grazing on the allotment.

 On March 23, 2021, the Apache-Sitgreaves National Forests released a proposal to reduce the size of the horse herd in the Heber Wild Horse Territory.